Guidelines for a DIR® Program

 A cautionary note should be inserted here.
 A program that does not have adequate staffing but uses the concept of integration as a way to reduce costs by placing 20 children with two teachers generally does not work and is not truly an integrated program.
 A successful integrated program should have a small number of children, perhaps three children with special needs, in a class with agemates without special needs.
 Special educators should be in the classroom, and speech and occupational therapists should be available either in the class or on a consulting basis.
 In some situations, early-childhood educators may be appropriate staff, with a special educator available in a consulting or part-time role.

-A comprehensive program as described appears to require a great deal of time, energy, and, if the services are not covered by insurance or are not available through the school system, financial expenditure.
-Parents need to work collectively to make these services available through health-insurance and educational programs supported by the school system.
+A comprehensive program as described appears to require a great deal of time, energy, and money.
+Parents need to work collectively to make these services available through health insurance and educational programs supported by the school system.
 There is a systematic tendency in health coverage and managed care to be biased against children with special needs.
 For example, certain therapies to correct hypotonia or severe, biologically based auditory-processing problems are often not covered by health-insurance plans or managed care, whereas other medical illnesses, such as congenital heart disease, are covered in most health-insurance plans.

 In many communities, the educational system does not provide sufficient individual speech therapy or occupational therapy to remediate adequately the processing challenges of many children.
 In the long run, collective efforts by parents are needed to initiate change.
 In the meantime, parents can create and structure their own intervention team and, with appropriate knowledge, serve as its quarterback.
 The heart of the program, again, is the home-based Floortime component.
 Although it does require a lot of time and effort, this piece can be implemented with a relatively small financial expenditure if, for example, students are hired to help or, even better, volunteers, relatives, or extended-family members work with the child.